willoughbylabs/cscrub/docs/install.md

     ```

 ### Automatic Installation
-The following dependencies can be automatically installed together using the `requirements.txt` file, or see further below to install separately.
+The following dependencies can be automatically installed together using the `requirements.txt` file.

     ```
     pip install -r requirements.txt
     ```
+To see what this command installs, or to install the components separately, please see below.

 ### Selenium
 [Selenium](https://www.selenium.dev/documentation/webdriver/getting_started/) is used to automate browser actions.